Fase20/automated-antipattern-detection/README.md

-This repository only hosts the version of the automated tool for the detection of anti-patterns in our running example, which was used for the evaluation of our approach submitted in [FASE 2020](https://www.etaps.org/2020/fase) and will not receive any maintenance.
+This repository was specifically created to support the double-blind submission of a research paper.
+Therefore, it only hosts the version of the automated tool for the detection of anti-patterns in our running example, which was used for the evaluation of our approach submitted in [FASE 2020](https://www.etaps.org/2020/fase) and will not receive any maintenance.

 # Automated Anti-pattern Detection